-The German Mission is led by Ambassador Dr. Ulrich Seidenberger.
-His team consists of 9 staff members seconded by the Federal Foreign Office, the Federal Ministry of Food and Agriculture and the Federal Ministry of Economic Cooperation and Development.
+Head of the Permanent Representation in Rome is Ambassador Joachim Bleicker.
+The team comprises 8 staff members from the Federal Foreign Office (AA), the Federal Ministry of Food and Agriculture (BMEL) and the Federal Ministry for Economic Cooperation and Development (BMZ).

-- Within the Federal Government the Federal Ministry of Food and Agriculture is in the lead for FAO.
+- As regards FAO, the Federal Ministry of Food and Agriculture (BMEL) has the lead responsibility within the German government.